 The Importance of Mobile OS Version for App Developer

 When looking at these statistics it’s quite obvious that the difference of average failure rate is pretty close with both of these platforms.
 With Android, the average failure rate is 17.8% and with iOS it’s only slightly lower, 15.5%.
-And despite there are dispersion between different OS versions the trend is typically this: more bugs have been fixed on new sub-version of that specific OS version.
+And despite there is dispersion between different OS versions the trend is typically this: more bugs have been fixed on new sub-version of that specific OS version.
 For example, every minor release of Android and iOS OS reduces the number of issues that app developers see with their app.

 When the new major OS version is released it typically increases the failure rate and there are various reasons why this actually happens.
 New APIs, features, even OEM customizations and upgrades provide flakiness to test foundation.
 As this is not “vanilla-Android” OS versions that we compared with Android devices, OEMs typically provide those OS versions (with their own stuff).